open-edge-platform/edge-microvisor-toolkit-standalone-node/README.md

 HookOS: contains the Tinkerbell installation environment for bare-metal.
 It runs in-memory, installs operating system, and handles deprovisioning.

-Edge Microvisor Toolkit: Edge Microvisor toolkit immutable non-RT image
+Edge Microvisor Toolkit: Edge Microvisor toolkit immutable non-RT image as  hypervisor.

 Kubernetes Cluster: The Kubernetes RKE2 cluster is deployed along the cluster extensions

+For more details refer to [Get Started Guide](docs/user-guide/Get-Started-Guide.md).

 ## Develop